-Living Room Storage Ideas: The Sideboard
+Living Room Storage Ideas: The Modern Sideboard

 On the hunt for living room storage ideas?
-Say hello to the stylish, functional sideboard.
+Say hello to the stylish, modern sideboard.
 No longer confined to the dining room, these traditional pieces are enjoying a fresh new spin; and showing up in the bedroom, the hallway, the living room, and under the TV.
 And beyond the utility aspect, modern sideboards also bring a welcome infusion of style to your space.
 Because who can resist a beautiful form that serves a practical function — and works in almost any room of the house?
 Nobody, that’s who.

 Credenza, Buffet, or Sideboard?

 You may have heard these words used interchangeably to describe what looks like the exact same piece of furniture.
 But are they the same thing?
 Yes and no. The term “credenza” is used to identify a sideboard that has no (or very short) legs, and was typically located in an office.
 “Buffet” and “sideboard” basically mean the same thing.
 Here at Article, we tend to call them “sideboards,” though sometimes they can also be found under “media units.”

 Sideboards really shine in the ‘attractive storage’ department.
 What sets them apart from other storage items like bulky contemporary cabinets and wide modern dressers is their slim footprint.
 A sideboard comes in at 15” to 18” inches deep, making it ideal for smaller spaces.
 Besides being thin, its elongated shape means that it fits nicely along a wall, behind a sofa, or at the end of a tall bed.
 It also shares space with things like dining tables, beds, and couches with room to move instead of a tight squeeze.